Minimum Expected Distortion in Gaussian Source Coding with Fading Side Information: System Model

 \subsection{Source Coding with Fading Side-Information Channel}

 Consider the system model shown in Fig.~\ref{fig:src_coding_si}.
 An encoder wishes to describe a real Gaussian source sequence $\{X\}$ under a rate constraint of $R_X$ nats per symbol, where the sequence of random variables are independent identically distributed (i.i.d.) with $X \sim \mathcal{N}(0,\sigma_X^{2})$.
 The decoder, in addition to receiving the encoder's description, observes side information $Y'$, where $Y'=\sqrt{S}X+Z$, with $Z\sim$ i.i.d. $\mathcal{N}(0,1)$.
 Hence the quality of the side information depends on $S$, the power gain of the side-information channel.
-We assume $S$ is a quasistatic random variable: it is drawn from the distribution $f(s)$ at the beginning of each transmission block and remains unchanged through the block.
-The decoder knows the realization of $S$, but the encoder knows only its distribution given by the probability density function (pdf) $f(s)$.
+We assume $S$ is a quasistatic random variable: it is drawn from some cumulative distribution function (cdf) $F(s)$ at the beginning of each transmission block and remains unchanged through the block.
+The decoder knows the realization of $S$, but the encoder knows only its distribution $F(s)$.
+When the fading distribution is continuous, it is characterized by the probability density function (pdf) $f(s)=F'(s)$.
 The decoder forms an estimate of the source and reconstructs the sequence $\{\hat{X}\}$.
 We are interested in minimizing the expected squared error distortion $\E[D]$ of the reconstruction, where $D=(X-\hat{X})^2$.

 Suppose the side-information channel has $M$ discrete fading states.
 Let the probability distribution of $S$ be given as follows:

 where the $s_i$'s are enumerated in ascending order $0 \leq s_1 < s_2 < \dotsb < s_M$.
 Let $Y'_i$ denote the side information under fading state $s_i$